Yahoo joins ABC in online news partnership

 "All the other noise and swirl is irrelevant for me and my team," said Ross Levinsohn, executive vice president of Americas at Yahoo, who was on hand at ABC studios on Monday to announce the partnership.
 "We keep our heads down, we do our jobs day in, day out, and the rest of the stuff takes care of itself."

 Walt Disney Co's ABC News still will maintain its own website.
-ABC and Yahoo first struck a programing deal in 2000.
+ABC and Yahoo first struck a programming deal in 2000.

 Yahoo said the partnership with ABC will not affect its deals with other media organizations including the Associated Press and Thomson Reuters.